 Contact a San Diego DUI Defense Lawyer

 At Sevens Legal, we are here to support you with what may be the hardest challenge of your entire life.
 With careful consideration of case specifics and impeccable analysis of all available evidence, our attorneys will build your case with bedrock integrity.
 We will inform you about your rights, empower you with knowledge and aggressively represent your interests in court.
-If you or someone you love is in need of sound legal counsel in regards to a criminal defense charge, call our skilled attorneys at Sevens Legal, APC today at 619-297-2800 for a free consultation.
+If you or someone you love is in need of sound legal counsel in regards to a criminal defense charge, call our skilled attorneys at Sevens Legal Criminal Lawyers today at 619-297-2800 for a free consultation.